 If you've determined that you don't need to charge Canadian taxes, then go to your Taxes page and select the Not registered to charge option.
 Selecting this option will ensure that you're not charging tax in your store.

-We recommend this option rather than setting your customers as tax-exempt or setting your products to be tax-free.
+This option is recommended rather than setting your customers as tax-exempt or setting your products to be tax-free.
 If you don't need to register to collect taxes now, then you might need to in the future.
 Entering a registration number is much easier than having to change your settings for customers or products.

 Will I be able to override tax settings?

 Yes, with some restrictions.
 You're able to override settings that apply to your store specifically - that is, only those that you've entered registration numbers for.
-For more information about how Canadian tax overrides are affected when you update, see Canadian tax override requirements.
+For more information about how Canadian tax overrides are affected when you update, refer to Canadian tax override requirements.